ajmameshin/E39Source/exampleSite/content/service.md

 &nbsp;

-### Note: Due to the popularity of our shop, we are currently not scheduling appointments until September.
+### *Unfortunately, due to extreme service demand and ongoing short-staffing issues, we are unable to provide service scheduling until September, 2024.
+We apologize for any inconvenience and look forward to assisting you as soon as we can.*

 &nbsp;<br/><br/>